Five working day extension for coursework

-- unplanned or unexpected circumstances during pregnancy or for a parent with a baby under six months old (in cases where you or your infant become unwell during pregnancy or post-birth, or something unplanned or unexpected happens and you need additional support beyond that outlined in your pregnancy support plan
+- unplanned or unexpected circumstances during pregnancy, or for a parent with a baby under six months old

-- if you are the primary carer for a disabled person and have had something unexpected affect your ability to submit
+- if you are the primary carer for a disabled person and something unexpected has affected your ability to submit

 - a unique, career-enhancing opportunity relevant to your programme of study and supported by the programme team